TylerAuer/bad-calculators/README.md

 ## To Do

+- Fix button color on homepage
+- Stop users from being able to select text on calculator
+- Add overview of buttons below calculator

 ### Maintenance + DevOps

 - Refactor `npm run spin` script to wait until server is built before starting watch modes